lingzhouhong/lingzhouhong/content/authors/admin/_index.md

 Lingzhou Hong is a Ph.D. candidate in Industrial & Systems Engineering department at Texas A&M University.
 Her research interests include distributed optimization, machine learning, and statistical modeling.
 She is familiar with multiple programming languages, including Python, R, and Matlab.
 She is a quick learner, self-starter, and team player.
 Moreover, she has excellent communication skills.

 Besides her academic research, she enjoys sketching,  raising chinchillas, playing the piano and the Guqin (a traditional Chinese instrument).
+She can also speak Chinese, English, and German fluently.